 This innovative procedure helps improve the quality of your husband’s life with a quick, minimally invasive procedure — and will help you and your husband get a good night’s sleep again.

-We reached out to Leo R. Doumanian, MD, associate professor of clinical urology who practices at the USC Institute of Urology of Keck Medicine of USC and USC Verdugo Hills Hospital to learn more about UroLift.
-This new, exciting and effective treatment for benign prostatic hypertrophy (BPH) is currently only offered at limited facilities in the Los Angeles area, including Keck Medicine of USC and USC Verdugo Hills Hospital.
+We reached out to Leo R. Doumanian, MD, associate professor of clinical urology who practices at the USC Institute of Urology of Keck Medicine of USC and USC Verdugo Hills Hospital and Andre K. Berger, MD, assistant professor of clinical urology who practices at the USC Institute of Urology of Keck Medicine of USC to learn more about UroLift.
+This new, exciting and effective treatment for benign prostatic hypertrophy (BPH) is currently only offered at limited facilities in the Los Angeles area, including Keck Medicine of USC, Keck Medicine of USC – Beverly Hills and USC Verdugo Hills Hospital.

 What is Benign Prostatic Hypertrophy?